10 Criteria to Evaluate When Choosing a New Technology

 When I look back at our last decade and more than 500 social sector technology projects (and the systems we’ve replaced), it strikes me that organizations often choose technologies for silly and short-sighted reasons.
 These range from “my cousin works at Oracle” to “everyone here uses Excel, so of course we’re going with Sharepoint / Dynamics / PowerBI” to “the maps look really cool” to “their hotline is open 24/7” to “we can’t afford any license fees” to “we only use open-source technology / pro-bono vendors”.

-In the last year, we’ve honed in on a common-denominator model of three questions organizations should ask and ten criteria they should evaluate when choosing a technology and have shared it with dozens of clients and partners.
+We’ve honed in on a common-denominator model of three questions organizations should ask and ten criteria they should evaluate when choosing a technology and have shared it with dozens of clients and partners.
 The model seems to fit big and small organizations, cloud and mobile technology, and a range of system types (CRM, ERP, MEL, portfolio management).
 The feedback has been so positive that we’ve decided to publish the model here so others can use it (and help us improve it).

 Question 1: To what extent will this technology meet our needs today?